idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 When possible, always add a development services.yml to the codebase.
 This will set up the local dev env to show twig templates/etc, and make it easier to develop.

-- Be sure it is in the '/docroot/sites/development.services.yml' or similar, so it may be used acccross multisites.
+- Be sure it is in the '/docroot/sites/development.services.yml' or similar, so it may be used across multi-sites.
 - Be sure `$settings['container_yamls'][] = DRUPAL_ROOT . '/sites/development.services.yml';`, with the proper path, is set in the settings.local.php.
-For multisites, especially on acquia, this can also be set in development.settings.php.
+For multi-sites, especially on acquia, this can also be set in development.settings.php.

 #### Example development.services.yml